There are two types of parents desperately searching the Internet right now, looking for the best baby formulas for acid reflux.

-The magic formulas presented here are specifically centered on helping your baby keep his meal down.
+The magic baby formulas for acid reflux presented here are specifically centered on helping your baby keep his meal down.
 If your baby spits up more than five times every day, these formulas may be your saving grace.

 If you suspect a milk allergy or intolerance (fussy, gassy, cramping, etc.) is making your infant miserable, you need to use my formula allergy checklist first.

 If you suspect colic, (your infant screams for hours for no reason) let me introduce your new hero.

 First…What Defines Baby Acid Reflux?